 Eight competitors will be selected to compete in the Ulster University 3MT Final in June 2020.

 The overall winner of the Ulster competition will then go through to the semi-final stage of the 2020 Vitae 3MT national competition -a video recording is submitted online to be judged by a panel.

-The Registration Form from PhD Researchers who would like to participate in this year's Ulster University 3MT® competition is now online.
-The deadline for completion of Registration Forms is Monday 25 March 2019.
+The registration for PhD Researchers who would like to participate in the 2020 Ulster University 3MT® competition is now open.

 The key competition dates are: